Monday, January 26, 2026

 Customized subjects and syllabus for each.
 For example, no extra physics for a Healthcare student and no extra biology for a engineering student.
 Research & Auditing should also be included in each of the six streams.

-I. Subjects in Omniscience Streams :
+I. Subjects in Science & Research Stream :

-vi.
+v.
 Maths

 II.
 Subjects in Engineering Stream :